dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/diagnostic-listeners.md

 -->
 [!code-csharp[RegisterDiagnosticListener](../../../samples/core/Miscellaneous/DiagnosticListeners/Program.cs?name=RegisterDiagnosticListener)]

-Second, once the EF Core DiagnosticListener is found, a new key-value observer it is created to subscribe to the actual EF Core events.
+Second, once the EF Core DiagnosticListener is found, a new key-value observer is created to subscribe to the actual EF Core events.
 For example:

 <!--
 public class KeyValueObserver : IObserver<KeyValuePair<string, object>>